hug-sch/vse-docs/edit/timeline/zoom/zoom.rst

       You can however change these shortcuts or make some of your own.
 Blender Frenzy has a nice video about creating these `Custom Keymaps <https://www.youtube.com/watch?v=2RtlvZfv8TI>`_.

+Numpad +/-
+   Pressing the :kbd:`Numpad +` or :kbd:`Numpad -` key will zoom in or out in small incremental steps (+/- 5 frames, +/- 10 frames, +/- 15 frames, ...), starting from the initial.
+You can continue pressing the key until you have reached the desired zoom level.

 Shift-B
    After pressing the :kbd:`Shift-B` key (from Box Select), a crosshair cursor appears and you can click and drag to draw a rectangle in the Sequencer window.
 Upon releasing the mouse button, the Sequencer window is zoomed to this rectangle.
 The menu equivalent of pressing :kbd:`Shift-B` is: View > Zoom (see figure 2).

 MMB + Wheel Roll
-   Scrolling the middle mouse wheel will zoom in horizontally on the section where the cursor is.
+   Scrolling the middle mouse wheel will zoom in horizontally around the playhead.
 Scrolling towards yourself will zoom out.
 Scrolling towards the screen will zoom in.

    Using the MMB wheel roll in combination with Ctrl or Shift will change the behavior from zoom to move (see :doc:`Moving the Timeline window <../move/move>`).